vmware-archive/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.md

 Here a persistent volume will be created with the Virtual SAN capabilities - hostFailuresToTolerate to 2 and cachereservation is 20% read cache reserved for storage object.
 Also the persistent volume will be zeroedthickdisk.

 The official vSAN policy documentation describes in detail about each of the individual storage capabilities that are supported by vSAN and can be configured on the virtual disk.
-You can also specify the datastore in the Storageclass as shown in above example.
+User can also specify the datastore in the Storageclass as shown in above example.
 The volume will be created on the datastore specified in the storage class.
 This field is optional.
 If not specified as shown in example 1, the volume will be created on the datastore specified in the vsphere config file used to initialize the vSphere Cloud Provider.

 ```
 #vsphere-volume-sc-vsancapabilities.yaml